openebs/openebs/contribute/design/1.x/migrate/spc-to-cspc-migration.md

       3. The CVR with CSP labels and annotations will be replaced by CSPI labels and annotations.
       4. Finalizers from CSP will be removed to for proper cleanup.

-  6. Clean up old SPC and CSP after successfull creation of CSPC and CSPI objects.
+  6. Clean up old SPC and CSP after successful creation of CSPC and CSPI objects.

 For migrating non-csi volumes to csi volumes following changes are proposed: